IanFinlayson/exploring-cs/chapter01.md

 -   Computer science is the study of algorithms.
 An algorithm is a set of directions for solving a problem.
-Algorithms must be precise enough that someone can use it to solve problems without needing to understand how it\'s working.
+Algorithms must be precise enough that someone can use it to solve problems without needing to understand how it's working.
 -   A computer is a device which can carry out the steps of an algorithm automatically.
 The oldest computers could only solve problems they were designed for.
 Nowadays computers can run different algorithms at different times.
 -   For a computer to execute an algorithm, it must be programmed into a language that the computer can understand.
-Computers have a
-    \"native\" machine language which is difficult for people to use.
+Computers have a "native" machine language which is difficult for people to use.
     Most programs are written in an easier high-level language which is translated for the computer by an interpreter.
 -   Computer scientists work to write programs that solve a variety of